mattbryson/Codeigniter_Code_Complete/README.md

 #Workflow#
 Add a copy of `codecomplete` into each codeigniter project you work on, at the same level as your `www` directory.
 Each time you add a new reference to a model, library or helper in one of you classes you must re build the `codecomplete` files.
 It only takes a second to run, and saves you a lot of time in the long run.

 You will need to save the class to get Eclipse to re check the class paths.
+Eclipse can hang on to the old cached code complete, so sometimes you need to remove and re add the codecomplete path.
+Ive yet to work out how to force Eclipse to reload the codecomplete definitions.

 #Disclaimer#
 **This script has been tested however, USE AT YOUR OWN RISK.**